-The static loader is a control program component that loads the programs created as output of the linkage editor.
-The loader obtains the virtual storage for programs and resident storage for Class I programs, and establishes the environment for execution.
-The symbolic dictionary is constructed for interaction with IDA, if requested by the loader.
+The loader is a control program that loads the programs that are created as output of the linkage editor and dynamically links Class II object modules into a loadable program.
+The loader obtains virtual storage for programs and resident storage for Series 90 Class I programs and establishes the environment for execution.
+A symbolic dictionary is constructed for interaction with the IDA if requested by the user.
+The dynamic linking facility of the loader does not provide all the functions of the linkage editor, nor does it provide load map listings.